Close X

 2026 Annual Conference

-Registration is now open for the 2026 Upper New York Annual Conference.
-Click here to register.
-Once closed, the next time to register is onsite at the Oncenter for an additional $50 fee.
+Registration has now closed for the 2026 Upper New York Annual Conference.
+The next opportunity to register is onsite at the Oncenter for an additional $50 fee.
 Meals are not guaranteed for late registrants.
 Any clergy member looking to be excused from annual conference should click here and complete the form.

 The 2026 Annual Conference for United Methodists of Upper New York is scheduled for May 28-30 at the Oncenter in downtown Syracuse.
 More information about the event is to follow.